libsdl-org/SDL/docs/README-android.md

 Using the SDL3 Android Archive (.aar)
 ================================================================================

-The `create-android-project.py` script can ./create-android-project.py com.yourcompany.yourapp < sources.list

-The Android archive allows use of SDL3 in your Android project, without needing to copy any SDL c or java source.
+The Android archive allows use of SDL3 in your Android project, without needing to copy any SDL C or JAVA source into your project.
 For integration with CMake/ndk-build, it uses [prefab](https://google.github.io/prefab/).

-Copy the archive to a `app/libs` directory of your project and add the following to `app/gradle.build`:
+Copy the archive to a `app/libs` directory in your project and add the following to `app/gradle.build`:
 ```
 android {
     /* ... */